 What is Good Posture?

 Posture can be defined as the position or alignment of body parts.
 Good posture is when our body is positioned in a way that places the least amount of strain on our ligaments, bones, joints, and muscles.
-Click to read about neutral spine.
+It’s important to maintain a neutral spine.
 It should be relatively easy to maintain such a position for extended periods of time.

 What is Meant by Center of Mass and Base of Support, and How Are They Related to Posture?